 From time to time, claims and suits arise in the ordinary course of the Company's business.
+The Company has been, is currently, and may in the future be subject to claims, lawsuits, qui tam actions, civil investigative demands, subpoenas, investigations, audits and other inquiries related to its operations.
 In certain of these actions, plaintiffs request punitive or other damages against the Company that may not be covered by insurance.
-The Company does not believe that it is a party to any proceeding that, in management's opinion, would have a material adverse effect on the Company's business, financial condition, results of operations or cash flows.
+These claims, lawsuits, and proceedings are in various stages of adjudication or investigation and involve a wide variety of claims and potential outcomes.
+Depending on whether the underlying conduct in these or future inquiries or investigations could be considered systemic, their resolution could have a material, adverse effect on the Company's results of operations, financial position or liquidity.